Parliamentary Under-Secretary of State for the Armed Forces

-The Parliamentary Under-Secretary of State for the Armed Forces is a mid-level ministerial position at the Ministry of Defence in the Government of the United Kingdom.
-It has been held by Alistair Carns since September 2025.
+The parliamentary under-secretary of state for the armed forces is a mid-level ministerial position at the Ministry of Defence in the Government of the United Kingdom.

 The office sometimes acts as the deputy to the secretary of state for defence, when it is of Minister of State rank.
 In July 2024, the appointment of Luke Pollard reverted the minister’s title to Parliamentary Under-Secretary of State.

 The corresponding shadow minister is the shadow minister for the armed forces.

 Roles

 The responsibilities of the minister of state for the armed forces are: